euroargodev/argopy/docs/advanced-tools/stores/argofloat.rst

 ----------------------

 .. note::
-    We consider _datasets_ any file that is NOT under the float `profiles` folder of the GDAC.
+    We name a *dataset* any file that is *not* under the float ``profiles`` folder of the GDAC.

-Once you created an :class:`ArgoFloat` instance, you can list all available datasets with:
+Once you created an :class:`ArgoFloat` instance, you can list all available datasets with :meth:`ArgoFloat.ls_datasets`:

 .. ipython:: python
     :okwarning:

     af.ls_datasets()

-Note that datasets from the auxiliary GDAC folder are included in this store, and referenced with the `_aux` suffix.
+Note that datasets from the auxiliary GDAC folder are included in this store, and referenced with the ``_aux`` suffix.

-So finally, you can open any of these datasets using their keyword:
+So finally, you can open any of these datasets using their corresponding keyword:

 .. ipython:: python
     :okwarning: